Do you feel like everything in your life is chaotic and spiraling out of your control?

 And I immediately became filled with a renewed urgency to continue the growth.

 Has chaos consumed you?
-Then this is what I want you to do.
+This is what I want you to do.

 Look in the mirror.